eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 </allocation-stats>
 ```

-The `<allocation-stats>` element shows that there was very little allocation taking place.
+The `<allocation-stats>` element shows that very little allocation took place.
 Global cycles are triggered due to an allocation failure, so the low memory allocation values are as expected.

 The following operations, each recorded by a `<gc-op>` element, run as part of the global cycle's increment: